 Did you know?

-The spaghetti data model was one of the first conceptual models to structure features in a GIS.
+The spaghetti data model was one of the first conceptual models to add structure to features in a GIS.

-Take Your Pick: Vector or Raster Spatial Data Types
+Vector vs Raster: Spatial Data Types

 - Do you want to work with pixels or coordinates?
 Raster data works with pixels.
 Vector data consists of coordinates.